 - You have the right to take action immediately.

 These details may not be written in any workers’ compensation law, but they are important.
 You can talk to your lawyer about the advantages of notifying your employer of your injury and of filing a claim.

 Don’t Delay Your Own Recovery

-Instead, contact a Pennsylvania workers’ compensation lawyer today.
+Instead, contact a Lancaster workers’ compensation lawyer today.
 Contacting a lawyer does not mean that you are going to immediately file a claim, but it does mean that your rights will be protected, and you won’t have to guess what the right moves are for you to make after you’ve been hurt on the job.
 To learn more, please start a live chat with us today.